From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Estimation

 with $\x \in \Rplus^n$.
-In contrast to \Cref{eq:control-system}, there is no control parameter here, because the dependence on the control parameter is irrelevant here and the mapping can be done for general ordinary differential equations.
+In contrast to \Cref{eq:control-system}, there is no control parameter, because the dependence on the control parameter is irrelevant here and the mapping can be done for general ordinary differential equations.
+We imply an extension to control systems by considering fixed controls.
 Then we propose the coordinate transformation \bgroup where $\x_{i,mid} \in \Rplus$ are parameters. \egroup Applying this transformation on the dynamics leads to a new set of ordinary differential equations